The Petit Lenormand deck is available now. Limited stock

 Initiation or play supports are put away, cut, or abandoned.

-• Learning or leisure material set aside after an incident
+• Learning or leisure materials set aside after an incident

 • End-of-contract documents for an internship, a trial, or a short registration